 A directional multispectral forest reflectance model has been developed in the group of vegetation remote sensing at Tartu Observatory, Estonia.
 The early version of the forest reflectance model by Nilson (1991) has been extensively modified.
-The modified leaf optics models PROSPECT by Jacquemoud et al. (1996) and LIBERTY by Dawson et al. (1998), atmosphere radiative transfer model 6S by Vermote et al. (1994, 1997), and homogeneous two-layer canopy reflectance model MCRM2 by Kuusk (2001) have been incorporated into the model.
-The new model works in the spectral region 400-2400 nm with the same set of input parameters, the spectral resolution is 1 nm.
+The modified leaf optics models PROSPECT by Jacquemoud et al. (1996) and LIBERTY by Dawson et al. (1998), atmosphere radiative transfer model 6S by Vermote et al. (1994, 1997), and homogeneous two-layer canopy reflectance model ACRMf by Kuusk (2001) have been incorporated into the model.
+The model works in the spectral region 400-2400 nm, the spectral resolution is 1 nm.
 Any Sun and view directions are allowed.
-The following manual presents the Fortran-77 code of the model.
+The following manual presents the Fortran-code of the model.